Consciousness: Academic definitions of consciousness

+Karunamuni et al. (2025) describe consciousness from the first-person perspective, and characterize it as “a dynamic system composed of constantly changing sensory encounters and mental events involving the present moment, the past, and the future.”

 Models

 A wide range of empirical theories of consciousness have been proposed.
 Adrian Doerig and colleagues list 13 notable theories, while Anil Seth and Tim Bayne list 22 notable theories.

 Global workspace theory

 Global workspace theory (GWT) is a cognitive architecture and theory of consciousness proposed by the cognitive psychologist Bernard Baars in 1988.
 Baars explains the theory with the metaphor of a theater, with conscious processes represented by an illuminated stage.
 This theater integrates inputs from a variety of unconscious and otherwise autonomous networks in the brain and then broadcasts them to unconscious networks (represented in the metaphor by a broad, unlit "audience").
 The theory has since been expanded upon by other scientists including cognitive neuroscientist Stanislas Dehaene and Lionel Naccache.

 See also the Dehaene–Changeux model.

 Integrated information theory

 Integrated information theory (IIT), pioneered by neuroscientist Giulio Tononi in 2004, postulates that consciousness resides in the information being processed and arises once the information reaches a certain level of complexity.
 IIT proposes a 1:1 mapping between conscious states and precise, formal mathematical descriptions of those mental states.
 Proponents of this model suggest that it may provide a physical grounding for consciousness in neurons, as they provide the mechanism by which information is integrated.
 This also relates to the "hard problem of consciousness" proposed by David Chalmers.
 In 2023, 124 scholars signed a letter saying that IIT gets disproportionate media attention relative to its supporting empirical evidence, and called it "pseudoscience", arguing that its core assumptions are not adequately testable.
 This led to academic debate, as some other researchers objected to the "pseudoscience" characterization.